FREE SHIPPING Orders $99+ FREE GIFT w/ $125+ Order

 After a few days makeup-free, I found improvements in:

-Seeing your bare skin in the light of day can be a little uncomfortable - especially if you have dry spots, congestion, and other imperfections staring back at you.
+Seeing your bare skin in the light of day can be a little intimidating - especially if you have dry spots, congestion, and other imperfections staring back at you.

 Guess what?
 If you’re slathering on sunscreen and exposing your face to wind, sand, and sun, chances are you’re going to see those things.

-That’s why I really upped my exfoliation game, making sure to add an exfoliant to my routine at least three nights a week.
-Not sure where to start here?
-Well, there are two main categories here:
+That’s why I made an effort to up my exfoliation game, making sure to add an exfoliant to my routine at least three nights a week.
+Want to do the same but not sure where to start?
+There are two main categories: